-To examine the formation of the trachea in more detail, we performed a systematic analysis of tracheal tube development. $Fbn2^{T2547A/T2547A}$ mice display no obvious differences in tracheal tube length compared to WT siblings at E12.5 (figure 3a, c).
-However, starting at E13.5, we observed that $Fbn2^{T2547A/T2547A}$ tracheas were shorter than their WT counterparts (figure 3a, c), and this phenotype became more pronounced at postnatal stages (figure 3b, c).
-These results suggest that impaired tracheal tube elongation occurs after SM differentiation, which starts at E11.5 [6].
-To identify alterations in tracheal architecture, we performed a structural analysis of the cartilage and SM.
+To examine the formation of the trachea in more detail, we performed a systematic analysis of tracheal tube development.
+Fbn2^{T2547A/T2547A} mice display no obvious differences in tracheal tube length compared to WT siblings at E12.5 (figure 3a and c).
+However, starting at E13.5, we observed that Fbn2^{T2547A/T2547A} tracheas were shorter than their WT counterparts (figure 3a and c), and this phenotype became more pronounced at postnatal stages (figure 3b and c).
+These results suggest that impaired tracheal tube elongation occurs after smooth muscle differentiation, which starts at E11.5 [6].
+To identify alterations in tracheal architecture, we performed a structural analysis of the cartilage and smooth muscle.
 Cartilage formation occurs as a result of the condensation of mesenchymal cells followed by chondrogenic differentiation [34].
 Starting at E13.5, chondrogenic nodules resulting from SOX9+ mesenchymal cell condensation were observed (figure 3d).
-However, $Fbn2^{T2547A/T2547A}$ tracheas exhibited a reduced number of C-shaped rings starting at E13.5 and until adulthood (figure 3d-f).
-Moreover, starting at E14.5, an increased distance between the C-shaped rings (figure 3d, g) and a decreased ring width (figure 3d, h) were observed in Fbn2^{T2547A/T2547A} tracheas.
-FBN2 levels decline progressively during chondrogenic differentiation of mouse ATDC5 cells [35], similar to what is observed in tracheal chondroblasts (figure 2b).
-Thus, we hypothesized that FBN2 deficiency might lead to compromised tracheal chondrocyte differentiation.
-To test this hypothesis, we examined expression levels of aggrecan (AGC1) and type II collagen (COL2A1), chondrocyte-specific markers [34], and observed that AGC1 (supplementary figure S9A, B) and COL2A1 (supplementary figure S9C, D) levels were significantly reduced in Fbn2^{T2547A/T2547A} tracheas.
-In contrast, we did not find obvious alterations in apoptosis (supplementary figure S10A-C) or SOX9+ chondroblast proliferation (supplementary figure S10D, E) between WT and Fbn2^{T2547A/T2547A} tracheas, indicating that FBN2 deficiency causes abnormal tracheal rings by inhibiting chondrocyte differentiation.
+However, Fbn2^{T2547A/T2547A} tracheas exhibited a reduced number of C-shaped rings starting at E13.5 and until adulthood (figure 3d-f).
+Moreover, starting at E14.5, an increased distance between the C-shaped rings (figure 3d and g) and a decreased ring width (figure 3d and h) were observed in Fbn2^{T2547A/T2547A} tracheas.
+FBN2 levels decline progressively during chondrogenic differentiation of mouse ATDC5 cells [35], similar to that which is observed in tracheal chondroblasts (figure 2b).
+Thus, we hypothesised that FBN2 deficiency might lead to compromised tracheal chondrocyte differentiation.
+To test this hypothesis, we examined expression levels of aggrecan (AGC1) and type II collagen (COL2A1), chondrocyte-specific markers [34], and observed that AGC1 (supplementary figure S9a and b) and COL2A1 (supplementary figure S9c and d) levels were significantly reduced in Fbn2^{T2547A/T2547A} tracheas.
+In contrast, we did not find obvious alterations in apoptosis (supplementary figure S10a-c) or SOX9+ chondroblast proliferation (supplementary figure S10d and e) between WT and Fbn2^{T2547A/T2547A} tracheas, indicating that FBN2 deficiency causes abnormal tracheal rings by inhibiting chondrocyte differentiation.
 We then isolated immature chondrocytes from E14.5 tracheas and cultured them for 9 days.
-Interestingly, Fbn2^{T2547A/T2547A} chondrocytes exhibited reduced alcian blue staining in primary cultures (supplementary figure S11A, B), suggesting that Fbn2 regulates cartilage formation in a cellautonomous manner.
-Since altered SM morphogenesis can affect tube elongation [4, 10, 36], we analyzed tracheal SM development.
-SM cells, which are positioned dorsally in the trachea, displayed no obvious differences between WT and Fbn2^{T2547A/T2547A} animals at E12.5 (figure 3i, i), indicating that FBN2 is dispensable for SM differentiation and early steps in SM morphogenesis.
-Disorganized SM stripes of decreased area were first observed in Fbn2^{T2547A/T2547A} tracheas at E13.5 (figure 3i, j) and became more noticeable starting at E14.5 (figure 3i, j).
-In contrast, Fbn2^{T2547A/T2547A} tracheal SM cells did not exhibit significant changes in apoptosis (supplementary figure S10A-C) or proliferation (supplementary figure S10F, G) compared to WT.
-Similarly, mitotic spindle orientation (supplementary figure S12A, B) and cell proliferation (supplementary figure S12C, D) in the tracheal epithelium of $Fbn2^{T2547A/T2547A}$ mice appeared to be unaffected compared to WT.
-Since Fgf10 is expressed in tracheal SM cells and modulates airway patterning [20], we also tested Fgf10 mRNA levels.
-Fbn2^{T2547A/T2547A} tracheas exhibited no significant difference in Fgf10 expression levels (supplementary figure S12E and supplementary table 1), indicating that Fbn2 signals via a Fgf10 independent pathway to regulate tracheal patterning.
-Collectively, these results suggest that chondrocyte differentiation and SM organization are essential for tracheal tube formation.
+Interestingly, Fbn2^{T2547A/T2547A} chondrocytes exhibited reduced alcian blue staining in primary cultures (supplementary figure S11a and b), suggesting that Fbn2 regulates cartilage formation in a cell-autonomous manner.
+Since altered smooth muscle morphogenesis can affect tube elongation [4, 10, 36], we analysed tracheal smooth muscle development.
+Smooth muscle cells, which are positioned dorsally in the trachea, displayed no obvious differences between WT and Fbn2^{T2547A/T2547A} animals at E12.5 (figure 3i and j), indicating that FBN2 is dispensable for smooth muscle differentiation and early steps in smooth muscle morphogenesis.
+Disorganised smooth muscle stripes of decreased area were first observed in $Fbn2^{T2547A/T2547A}$ tracheas at E13.5 (figure 3i and j) and became more noticeable starting at E14.5 (figure 3i and j).
+In contrast, $Fbn2^{T2547A/T2547A}$ tracheal smooth muscle cells did not exhibit significant changes in apoptosis (supplementary figure S10a-c) or proliferation (supplementary figure S10f and g) compared to WT.
+Similarly, mitotic spindle orientation (supplementary figure \$12a and b) and cell proliferation (supplementary figure S12c and d) in the tracheal epithelium of Fbn2^{T2547A/T2547A} mice appeared to be unaffected compared to WT.
+Since Fgf10 is expressed in tracheal smooth muscle cells and modulates airway patterning [20], we also tested Fgf10 mRNA levels.
+Fbn2^{T2547A/T2547A} tracheas exhibited no significant difference in Fgf10 expression levels (supplementary figure S12e and supplementary table 1), indicating that Fbn2 signals via a Fgf10 independent pathway to regulate tracheal patterning.
+Collectively, these results suggest that chondrocyte differentiation and smooth muscle organisation are essential for tracheal tube formation.